hudson-and-thames/mlfinlab/docs/source/implementations/labeling_tail_sets.rst

    :scale: 100 %
    :align: center
    :figclass: align-center
-   :alt: purging image
+   :alt: tail sets

    The positive tail sets are the 10% most positive volatility-adjusted returns, and the negative tail sets are the 10% most negative.
 The vertical dotted lines represent the decile cut.
 The + and − regions are the ones used for model training.

 How to use these labels in practice?